🚀 Invicti Acquires Kondukto to Deliver Proof-Based Application Security Posture Management

 (SELECT CASE WHEN (NVL(ASCII(SUBSTR((your-injected-query-here),1,1)),0) = 100) THEN dbms_pipe.receive_message(('xyz'),10) ELSE dbms_pipe.receive_message(('xyz'),1) END FROM dual)

 (used for changing passwords).
-You can use this to ensure your queries are not logged by the database server—simply append --sp_password
+This can be abused to prevent certain queries from being logged by the database server—simply appending --sp_password

 product.asp?id=4